ecmatz/ecmatz.github.io/_pages/about.md

 * Student Volunteered at IEEE RO-MAN 2024 and demoed robotic physiological sensor integration.
 * Mentored undergraduate students joining the lab, including nontraditional undergraduate students.
 * Attended CITI training for large-scale human studies and wrote IRB protocol for an upcoming robotics study.
+* Created *VRRobot*, a computer vision application using an Orbbec camera to track user gestures using Mediapipe and control a robotic arm in VR.

 *Technology Intern* <br />
 Hilton Central School District <br />